What is “Military Strong?”

 6. Once half of your employees have completed the training, we will email your designated point-of-contact to congratulate you.
 We will also provide you with more pre-made social media posts to celebrate your accomplishment.

-7. At the end of each month, the Suicide Prevention Coalition will award each certified organization with a Military Strong window cling, individual stickers for employees, a thank you via Facebook, a letter of appreciation from Mayor Wilmot Collins and a letter to the editor of the Helena Independent Record, and inclusion on the coalition and PsychArmor websites.
+7. The Suicide Prevention Coalition will award each certified organization with a Military Strong window cling, individual stickers for employees, a thank you via Facebook, and a letter to the editor of the Helena Independent Record, and inclusion on the coalition and PsychArmor websites.

 What if members of my team are already registered on PsychArmor?
 Do they need to use the team link?